Ted Agon - Author

 As an example, if we don't have cooking or baking experience and were asked to make an apple pie without a recipe, a specific process, we wouldn't know where to begin.
 By not knowing the recipe, not only could we not make an apple pie, we obviously couldn't knowingly improve the process and outcome of a recipe we didn't know.

-If we don't the specific process of thinking, the recipe, we can't know how we can improve our ability to adapt, survive and thrive; the pie
+If we don't have the specific process of thinking, the recipe, we can't know how we can improve our ability to adapt, survive and thrive.

 To repeat: Without a specific process with which we can follow and apply it to train our mind to think, we cannot specifically and intentionally improve our ability to think.